WebDevStudios/aad-first-party-sso-wordpress/README.md

 Azure Active Directory and can use this plugin for all of their users and any onsite Active Directory linked to Azure Active Directory can also be used.

-- Security group membership can be mapped to WordPress user roles.
 - Standard WordPress login is still available.

 In the typical flow: